MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-numericals.md

 If you pass a single number, the return value is a single result based on the function called.
 If you pass a single-column [table](/power-apps/maker/canvas-apps/working-with-tables) that contains numbers, the return value is a single-column table of results in a **Value** column, one result for each record in the argument's table.
 If you have a multi-column table, you can shape it into a single-column table, as [working with tables](/power-apps/maker/canvas-apps/working-with-tables) describes.

 If an argument would result in an undefined valued, the result is _blank_.
-This can happen, for example, with square roots and logarithms of negative numbers.
+Which can happen with square roots and logarithms of negative numbers.

 ## Syntax